au-ts/libvmm/examples/zig/README.md

 # Zig VMM example

-This example aims to show using [Zig](https://ziglang.org/) to interact with the VMM library.
+This example aims to show using [Zig](https://ziglang.org/) to interact with libvmm.
 Although Zig is most-often thought of as a programming language, the project actually provides three things:
 1. The Zig programming language
 2. The Zig build system
 3. A portable drop-in C/C++ cross-compiler